Back to wiki

 How does Bytesized handle this?

-You can install and configure most plugins, although not all will work on Bytesized, but there is no official support for it.
-Plugins have the tendency to make Plex more unstable so we would always advise to be careful when installing new plugins.
+You can install and configure most plugins, although not all will work on Bytesized, and there is no official support for it.
+Plugins have the tendency to make Plex more unstable so we would always advise caution when installing new plugins.

 Plex applications

-There are tons of applications that Plex supports officially or unofficially.
-Please note that not all apps have the same feature set though.
-Most notable is that some apps don't support direct streaming, which means that even if you bandwidth allows it they will transcode which will result in quality loss.
+There are many applications that Plex supports officially or unofficially.
+Please note that not all apps have the same feature set.
+Most notably, some apps don't support direct streaming, which means that even if your bandwidth allows it they will transcode, resulting in quality loss.

 Raspberry Pi